 We occasionally use other time-vesting restricted stock awards to further align executive officers' interests with those of our shareholders and to reward continued employment and actions that increase long-term shareholder value.
-We have not made such awards to named executive officers since 2013, however.
+We have not made such awards to NEOs since 2013, however.